dmbarbour/glas/docs/GlasZero.md

 ## Data Definitions

-A 'data' definition is specified by a program with 0--1 arity.
-This program is evaluated with access to language-module log and load effects.
+A 'data' definition is specified by a program with 0--1 static arity.
+This program is evaluated statically, similar to a macro or assertion.
+The computed value becomes the defined data.

 ## Macro Definitions

-A 'macro' entry is bound to a program that is evaluated statically using partially evaluated inputs from the caller.
-The top stack output from a macro should be a program, which is then inlined into the caller.
-A macro may have more than one stack output, but only the top item is treated specially.
+A 'macro' is a program that is statically evaluated using partially evaluated input.
+The primary motive for macros is to support higher order programming and metaprogramming (within the staging limitation), e.g. so we can express list processing, parser combinators, or abstract common loops.
+The top stack output from a macro call should be a program, which is then applied inline.

-The purpose of macros is to provide a basis for static higher order programming, e.g. to support list processing and parser combinators.
-They can support metaprogramming in general.
-Macros also provide a simple basis to avoid built-in definitions.
-For example, we can define the Glas program primitive operators using a few macros and progs:
+Conveniently, macros also eliminate the need for built-in definitions.
+For example, we can define all the Glas program primitive operators using macros and progs:

         macro apply []
         prog swap ['swap apply]